rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The main limitation of our method of off-line transfers, and perhaps all methods of off-line payments, is that double spending is only prevented and addressed when interacting with online with the network.
-This does keeps the currency from inflating, but still leaves some risk with the receiver.
+This does keep the currency from inflating, but still leaves some risk with the receiver.

 Here we address some solutions to prevent, disincentivize, and limit the